ricardolazaro/sqsfork/README.md

   ```

   With **waitForever = false**, the engine starts and this thread continues to execute.
 If **waitForever = true** the thread
-  will be blocked (suitable to be executed in different process, like heroku's workers)
+  will be blocked (suitable to be executed in different process, like heroku workers)

 Deploy
 ------

-You can call **worker.run** in any initializer application hook from your application (in this case use **waitForever = false**)
+You can call **worker.run** in any initializer application hook (in this case use **waitForever = false**)
-If want to run yout worker in a different process, use a Procfile (like Heroku does) to start your workers.
+If you want to run your worker in a different process, use a Procfile (like Heroku does) to start your workers.
 To generate a start script, see [sbt-start-script](https://github.com/sbt/sbt-start-script)

 Tips and Limitations